-The Board is responsible for overseeing management, our strategy and enterprise risk management (including compliance with laws and regulations).
-It approves all matters required under the Canada Business Corporations Act, and any other legislation that applies to us, our articles and our by-laws.
-In carrying out the duty to act in the best interests of Capital Power, the directors may consider the interests of shareholders, employees, retirees, pensioners, creditors, consumers, governments, the environment and the long-term interests of the corporation.
+The Board responsibilities also include ensuring compliance with laws and regulations.
+The Board approves all matters required by it to do so as per the Canada Business Corporations Act, and any other legislation applicable to Capital Power, our articles and our by-laws.
+In carrying out the duty to act in the best interests of Capital Power, the directors may consider the interests of shareholders, employees, retirees, pensioners, creditors, consumers, governments, the environment and the long-term interests of the Company.

-The Board can delegate the review and approval of issues to its standing committees, however most committee recommendations must be approved by the entire Board.
+The Board may delegate the review and recommendations of certain matters to its standing committees, however most committee recommendations must be approved by the entire Board.